ethereum-optimism/community-hub/src/tutorial/README.md

 import deploymentsInfo from '../deployments/l2/ERC20.json'
 ```

-Next, we'll quickly borrowing a set [utility functions from our friends at Synthetix](https://github.com/Synthetixio/synthetix/blob/develop/test/optimism/utils/revertOptimism.js) that will help us retreive transaction revert reasons for transactions of contracts that are deployed on the OVM.
+Next, we'll quickly borrowing a set [utility functions from our friends at Synthetix](https://github.com/Synthetixio/synthetix/blob/develop/test/optimism/utils/revertOptimism.js) that will help us retreive transaction revert reasons for transactions of contracts that are deployed to the OVM.

 Let's begin this step by adding importing the utility function `assertRevertOptimism` on the line right after `deploymentsInfo`:
 ```ts